damiencarbery/quotes/README.md

 ## A list of Quotes

+"First do it, then do it right, then do it better." - Addy Osmani

+---

 "Out of every one hundred men, ten shouldn't even be there, eighty are just targets, nine are the real fighters, and we are lucky to have them, for they make the battle.
 Ah, but the one, one is a warrior, and he will bring the others back." ― Heraclitus

 ---